Stages board

 Deleting a stage

-The deleted stage will disappear from the board when it is completely empty.
+The deleted stage will disappear from the board when it is empty.
 Until then it will be displayed to the very right of the board.